CASA of the Bluegrass

 • Spend less time in foster care

-• Have their needs clearly communicated in court
+• Have their needs and voices clearly communicated in court

-Most importantly, they have someone who is there just for them—not paid, not assigned dozens of cases, but committed to seeing them thrive.
+Most importantly, they have someone who is there just for them.
+They are not paid, not juggling dozens of cases, but committed to seeing them thrive.

 How CASA of the Bluegrass Serves Our Community

-CASA of the Bluegrass serves children in Central Kentucky who have been removed from their homes due to abuse or neglect.
-We recruit, train, and support volunteers who work alongside the court system to ensure children’s voices are heard and their futures are protected.
+CASA of the Bluegrass serves children in central Anderson, Boyle, Franklin, and Mercer counties who have been removed from their homes due to abuse or neglect.
+We recruit, train, and support volunteers who work alongside the court and community partners to ensure children’s voices are heard and their futures are protected.

-Because we are a nonprofit organization, our ability to serve children depends on community support—from volunteers, donors, and partners who believe every child deserves safety, stability, and a voice.
+Because we are a nonprofit, our ability to serve children depends on community support.
+We rely on volunteers, donors, and partners who believe every child deserves safety, stability, and a voice.

 There are many ways to support CASA of the Bluegrass: